SD Card Checker Logo SD Card Checker

 What SD Card Do I Need for Nintendo Switch?

-The Nintendo Switch requires a microSD, microSDHC, microSDXC card with Class 10 / U1 speed rating for reliable performance.
-We recommend 256GB capacity as the sweet spot balancing storage capacity with affordability.
-The device supports up to 2TB (theoretical), though most users find 256GB sufficient for daily use.
+The Nintendo Switch requires a microSD, microSDHC, microSDXC card with Class 10 / UHS-I speed rating for reliable performance.
+We recommend 512GB capacity as the sweet spot balancing storage capacity with affordability.
+The device supports up to 2TB (theoretical), though most users find 512GB sufficient for daily use.
 Always choose from trusted brands like SanDisk, Lexar, or Kingston to ensure consistent performance and avoid data loss.

 Can I use a phone's microSD card?

 Yes, any microSD card works with Nintendo Switch.
-However, back up all phone data first before transferring, as formatting the card for Switch will erase all existing data on it.
+However, back up all phone data first before transferring, as formatting the card for Switch will erase all existing data.

-Is Class 10 / U1 required for Nintendo Switch?
+Is Class 10 / UHS-I required for Nintendo Switch?

-Yes, Class 10 / U1 is recommended for Nintendo Switch.
+Yes, Class 10 / UHS-I is recommended for Nintendo Switch.
 It guarantees a minimum sustained write speed of Not specified, which is necessary for stable recording without dropped frames or errors.

 What storage capacity should I get for Nintendo Switch?

-We recommend 64GB or 128GB or 256GB cards.
-A 64GB card is good for typical use, with 2TB (theoretical) as the maximum supported capacity (1TB tested and verified working).
+We recommend 128GB or 256GB or 512GB cards.
+A 128GB card is good for typical use, with 2TB (theoretical) as the maximum supported capacity (1TB tested and verified working).
 Larger sizes are useful if you shoot frequently and want to minimize card swaps.

 Can I use older or slower cards with Nintendo Switch?

 Not recommended.
-Cards slower than Class 10 / U1 may cause dropped frames, corrupted files, or recording failures.
-Always use Class 10 / U1 minimum for reliability.
+Cards slower than Class 10 / UHS-I may cause dropped frames, corrupted files, or recording failures.
+Always use Class 10 / UHS-I minimum for reliability.

 Does the card type matter for Nintendo Switch?